 At the Ted Bates agency most TV spots featured official looking men in white lab coats demonstrating products and proving product claims.
 It was authoritative salesmanship.
 It was science.
 During that period in American history, it worked.

-Credibility is still tremendously important, but now it’s about transparency.
+Credibility is still tremendously important.
+Maybe more than ever with all the Ai generated nonsense out there!
+But now it’s about transparency.
 People want honest, user-generated reviews and third-party testimonials.
 Not pseudo-scientists or celebrity spokesmen.

 Reeves focused exclusively on product-oriented USPs, like all those filter traps in the Viceroy cigarettes.
 But these days, we usually have to dig a little deeper to find a pitch that resonates with people.